concord-consortium/littlechef-servers/README.md

 0. Configure some districts.
 Check config/settings.yml, add or remove states from the entry "states_and_provinces:" (all is valid)
 0. Run the cap task to setup districts: `cap <site> setup:districts`
+0. TBD: You might consider using a mysql databse dump of just the district data, using 'Sequel Pro' and the included 0140425portal-districts-and-schools.sql.zip file (password protected)
 0. Run the cap task `cap <site> solr:hard_reindex` to get the solr materials listings to work.
+0. This might be a good time to create a new staging server (maybe) using `./script/create_staging.rb --project <project-name>`

 ### Adding a New Cookbook

 There are 2 types of cookbooks supported: cookbooks and site-cookbooks.